rajpadige/-Advanced-Diabetic-Retinopathy-Detection/README.md

 ## A Call to Arms in Healthcare Evolution 💪💼

-Join us at the forefront of healthcare revolution with AI.
+Join me at the forefront of healthcare revolution with AI.
 Together, let's champion the cause of early detection, transforming it from a mere privilege to a universal standard.
 Our journey is one of collaboration, innovation, and relentless pursuit of excellence, all in the service of humanity's well-being.